topwaye/morse/README.md

 Executions of programs/passive programs are serialized.

 Programs can be interrupted.
 Passive programs cannot be interrupted, because passive programs serialize interrupts.

+For memory segment protection, use the concept of identity matching instead of privilege matching.

+So does file protection.

 topwaye@hotmail.com